workhorsy/comic_book_reader/README.md

 * cant touch scroll the page selector (chrome)
 * touch scrolling all the way to the bottom does not work (firefox win 8)
 * Multi touch input twitches the screen
-* Scroll bars do not reset position on page change
 * Full screen does not make black wall paper show behind everything (chrome only)
 * Touch movement is broken in IE11
 * We cant restart web workers in Chrome without corrupting its object urls.